JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 Hey - I think I found it.. the photo of this in my go-to guide doesn't look anything like the ones I saw..
 I never would have connected the two, but a further search turns up specimens that do look the same.

 1. Indeed, I think fungi is the standout group where misidentifications are very common.
 Happy you manage to find it!
-Posted one year ago
+Posted 2 years ago

 Sign in or Join in order to comment.